Trusts May Be The Right Choice For Your Estate Plan

 A trust is one of the most versatile and important estate planning tools that exist.
 A savvy estate plan will use all the tools available, such as wills or tax planning, but the lynchpin of a successful, asset protection-forward estate plan will be a trust.

 At Griffin, Cain & Herbig, Attorneys at Law, PLLC, we are trust and estate planning attorneys for people in Conroe and across the Houston-The Woodlands-Sugar Land metropolitan area.
-A trust is a legal entity created to hold assets outside of an individual’s estate.
-Because it is not owned by anyone, per se, it avoids probate and taxes.
-The benefits of trust are obvious, but there are several types of trust that you may consider, and we’ll look at each of them.
+A trust is a legal entity created to hold assets outside of an individual’s estate and it can avoid probate and lower taxes.
+The benefits of trust are obvious, and sometimes there are several types of trust you may consider.
+We’ll look at each of them to find the right fit for you.

 Revocable Living Trust